microsoft/qlib/scripts/data_collector/yahoo/README.md

     - `target_dir`: save dir, by default *~/.qlib/qlib_data/cn_data*
     - `version`: dataset version, value from [`v1`, `v2`], by default `v1`
       - `v2` end date is *2021-06*, `v1` end date is *2020-09*
-      - If user want to incrementally update data, they need to use yahoo collector to [collect data from scratch](#collector-yahoofinance-data-to-qlib).
+      - If users want to incrementally update data, they need to use yahoo collector to [collect data from scratch](#collector-yahoofinance-data-to-qlib).
       - **the [benchmarks](https://github.com/microsoft/qlib/tree/main/examples/benchmarks) for qlib use `v1`**, *due to the unstable access to historical data by YahooFinance, there are some differences between `v2` and `v1`*
     - `interval`: `1d` or `1min`, by default `1d`
     - `region`: `cn` or `us` or `in`, by default `cn`